helidon-io/helidon/docs/mp/persistence.md

    [`PoolDataSourceImpl#setConnectionFactoryClassName(String)`][pooldatasourceim]).
 2. See [Thin-style Service Name Syntax][connect-to-an-or].
 <!--@mdc :: -->

-Pool can be inferred from the "setter" methods found in [the Javadoc for the `PoolDataSourceImpl` class][the-javadoc-for].
+In general, the properties that can be set on the Oracle Universal Connection Pool can be inferred from the "setter" methods found in [the Javadoc for the `PoolDataSourceImpl` class][the-javadoc-for].